-Basis of Issue

-5.1 Delta Electricity provides all necessary clothing and tools required for employees to undertake their work, including protective clothing for work in environments assessed under the Occupational Health and Safety Act 2000.

-Responsibility of Employees

-- 15.2 Employees are responsible for the: - (a) proper use and care of clothing and tools supplied; and - (b) laundering of clothing, unless exempted by Delta Electricity.

-Lost or Damaged Articles
+or damaged.

-15.3 Delta Electricity will replace lost or damaged clothing and tools, unless such loss is a result of the employee's misuse or negligence, in which case the employee must replace the articles so lost or damaged.
+Delta Electricity provides all necessary clothing Basis of Issue 15.1 and tools required for employees to undertake their work, including protective clothing for work in environments assessed under the Occupational Health and Safety Act 2000.
+Responsibility 15.2 Employees are responsible for the: of Employees (a) proper use and care of clothing and tools supplied; and (b) laundering of clothing, unless exempted by Delta Electricity.
+Lost or 15.3 Delta Electricity will replace lost or damaged clothing and tools, unless such loss is a result of Damaged Articles the employee's misuse or negligence, in which case the employee must replace the articles so lost